DanielWGross/ansible/README.md

 - [Robin Wieruch Mac Setup - Non-Ansible](https://www.robinwieruch.de/mac-setup-web-development/)
 - [Mina Markham Formation - Non-Ansible](https://github.com/minamarkham/formation)

+## Ansible Commands:

+There are a few ansible commands that will be useful.

+- `--ask-vault-pass` to provide your ansible vault password
+- `--ask-become-pass` to provide your system password (for sudo)
+- `-t` flag to run a specific tag such as: `-t nvm`

 ## Installation

 1. Ensure Apple's command line tools are installed (`xcode-select --install to launch the installer).